FuzzyNoodle/Fuzzy-Spooder/README.md

   - Name: ex.
 "Spooder"
   - Device: "ESP8266"
   - Connection Type: "WiFi"
 4. An unique Authorization Token (per project) will be sent to your registered email.
-The code needs to be copied into the config.json under \data folder.
+The token needs to be copied into the config.json under \data folder.
+It can also be entered using the **Hotspot Setup** method.
 5. Touch the design screen, a Widgex Box appear.
 Place a "Notification $400" widget.
 6. Press "Play" icon on the top right corner.
 Done.
 App doesn't need to be active for the notification to work.